paglalayag/paglalayag.github.io/index.md

 Whether you hope to one day:

 {% include highlight.html text=
-"- Build a comforatble lifestyle for you and your family"
+"- Build a comfortable lifestyle for you and your family"
 %}
 {% include highlight.html text=
 "- Improve the lives of those around you"